 Having said that, you do want to have an answer that seems complete, and demonstrates your ability to speak English well at length.

 For Independent Speaking, you don’t want to go the full 45 seconds either.
 But here, there’s a much bigger risk of speaking for too long, not running short on time.
-These first two TOEFL Speaking tasks really do give you a lot less time, compared to the Integrated tasks.
+This first TOEFL Speaking task really does give you a lot less time, compared to the Integrated tasks.
 And there’s still a lot you could say, and may need to say.
-The first Independent Speaking task asks you to talk about something important from your personal life, in detail.
-And for the second Independent task, you must give and support your opinion on an important social issue, such as giving to charity, health, the right study habits, etc…
+For the Independent Speaking task, you must give and support your opinion on an important social issue, such as giving to charity, health, the right study habits, etc…

 Fitting all of this into 45 seconds can be challenging, but it is doable.
 The trick here is to conserve your words— think of the simplest way to express your main ideas.
-For example, suppose you were asked this TOEFL Independent Speaking Question (taken from Official TOEFL iBT Tests):
+For example, suppose you were asked this TOEFL Independent Speaking Question:

 You could open up with something very wordy, like: